open-atmos/PySDM/paper/paper.md

 # Summary

-`PySDM` is a Python package for simulating the dynamics of population of particles.
+`PySDM` is an open-source Python package for simulating the dynamics of population of particles.
 It is intended to serve as a building block for simulation systems modelling fluid flows involving a dispersed phase, with `PySDM` being responsible for representation of the dispersed phase.
 So far, the development has been focused on atmospheric cloud physics applications, in particular on modelling the dynamics of particles immersed in moist air using the particle-based (a.k.a. super-droplet) approach to represent aerosol/cloud/rain microphysics.